astrohart/xyLOGIX.EasyTabs.VS2022/xyLOGIX.EasyTabs/README.md

 Flag indicating whether we should draw the titlebar background (i.e. we are in a non-Aero environment).

+<a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_doubleClickInterval'></a>
+### _doubleClickInterval `constants`

+##### Summary

+Represents the time interval, in milliseconds, that is considered a double-click time for the mouse.

+##### Remarks

+This field is initialized using the [GetDoubleClickTime](#M-Win32Interop-Methods-User32-GetDoubleClickTime 'Win32Interop.Methods.User32.GetDoubleClickTime') method from the `Win32Interop` package.

+The double-click time is the maximum number of milliseconds that can elapse between a first click and a second click for them to be considered a double-click.

 <a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_dropAreas'></a>
 ### _dropAreas `constants`